kumarmuthu/Linux-Systemd/persistent-file-restoration/Persistent_File_Restoration_With_Systemd_Path_Service.md

 # Persistent File Restoration on Linux Using systemd Path + Service Units

+A practical pattern to ensure critical files are restored automatically using systemd path and service units, without cron or daemons.

 ### Using systemd Path Units (Without Cron or Daemons)

 ## Why this problem exists